- CURRICULUM & REPERTOIRE

 December 3, 2010 at Maple Leaf Lutheran Church.
 The Pacifica Chamber Singers performed 3 “Christmas Motets” by Francis Poulenc.

 May 15, 2010 at Maple Leaf Lutheran Church: The Pacifica Chamber Singers performed Benjamin Britten’s “Missa Brevis in D”.
 This was the first presentation of “Noche de LLuvia” and “Sensemaya” by Sid Rabinovitch.
 These two intricate songs ultimately became part of the ongoing repertoire of the Chamber Singers.
 Dave and the Dalmatians joined the concert with music from Croatia, Georgia, Russia and Serbia.

-The Pacifica program consists of four separate choirs: the Children’s Chorus, the Treble Choir, the Ensemble Choir, and Chamber Singers.
+The Pacifica program consists of four groups: the Children’s Chorus, Interludes-A, Interludes-B, and Chamber Singers.
 The choir program is supported by an invaluable group of staff, volunteers, and board members.

 Susan Senft founded Pacifica Children’s Chorus in 1993 and has served as its Artistic Director for the last 21 years.
 She also conducts the Chamber Singers.
 Read more here.

 Pacifica Choirs are privileged to work with two fantastic accompanists, Casie Dietrich and Thomas Hecker.